USRSE/usrse25/pages/attend/know-go.md

 -   Laptop, chargers
 -   Business cards or digital contact-sharing app
 -   Water bottle, notebook, sweater (rooms can be chilly!)
 -   **Posters**: If you're presenting a poster, please bring the printed poster with you.
-The regsitration desk can hold your poster on Monday if you need a place to store it.
+The registration desk can hold your poster on Monday if you need a place to store it.
 -   **Weather**: Philadelphia in early October averages highs near 70°F and lows around 50°F. Pack a light jacket or sweater.
 The hotel and conference rooms may be chilly.
 The walk to the Tuesday evening event is approximately half a mile along the river.

 ## Health & Safety